 Although most of these costs have little to do with the actual stock trading itself, they are worth noting.

-Currency charges, as well as government stamp duty plus PTM levies, also apply.
+Currency conversion charges, as well as government stamp duty plus PTM levies also apply, but that is something quite common.

 Amongst seasoned investors, Trading 212 is considered quite a generous broker.